dreamingechoes/website/data/authors/default.md

 ✨ Beyond coding, I actively promote diversity in the tech industry and advocate for mental health and accessibility awareness.
 These issues are close to my heart, and I believe they're essential for creating a more inclusive and supportive community.

 🧘 Outside of work, I'm a perpetual learner of emerging technologies.
 Organizing meetups and conferences allows me to connect with like-minded professionals, and I find fulfillment in mentoring aspiring developers.
 In my free time, you might find me capturing moments through photography or strumming away on my guitar.

+👥 If you need a mentoring session, ping me at [Mentor Cruise](https://mentors.to/ivan-gonzalez-saiz).